 Where that safe place is depends on where you are at the time the tornado warning is issued.
 When you’re in a public building, head toward the designated storm shelter.
 There may or may not be signs posted so be prepared to find it without help.
 If you’re at home, take cover in the basement away from walls and windows or an interior room on the lowest floor away from windows and doors.
 Exit cars, trailers or mobile homes and find the nearest sturdy building.
 If you can’t find or get to a sturdy shelter, lie down in a low ditch and protect your head as best as you can.

-Invest in a battery backup powered weather alert radio for your home or business in case the power goes out or a tornado watch or warning is issued while you’re asleep.
+Invest in a battery backup powered weather alert radio for your home or business in case the power goes out or a tornado watch or tornado warning is issued while you’re asleep.
 If you’re away from home, take a portable NOAA weather alert radio and locate the best shelter near you in case a warning is issued.